jberkenbilt/qfs/README.md

     pulled.
 This is the file created by `push -save-site`.
 * `push-db` -- regenerate local db and push to repository
   * When followed by `pull`, this can be used to revert a site to the state of the repo.
+* `pull-repo` -- pull the latest repository database
+  * When followed by `push`, this can be used to revert the repository to the state of a site.
 * `clean-repo` -- remove files from the repository that are not matched by the filter
   * This can be useful if things are pushed by mistake and then the repo filter is adjusted to exclude them.